Towards Inducing Long-Context Abilities in Multilingual Neural Machine Translation Models: Conclusion

 \section{Conclusion}

-In this study, we have demonstrated that sinusoidal Positional Embeddings can be \textit{efficiently} replaced with RoPE or ALiBi in a standard transformer model.
-We show that this substitution can be achieved in a parameter-efficient manner by simply introducing additional parameters within the self-attention module.
-Our findings also indicate that NoPE is not a viable solution for Encoder-Decoder models, underscoring the necessity of explicit positional information in such architectures.
-Although our experiments are focused on the machine translation (MT) task, we believe that this approach can be extended to other Encoder-Decoder models or Encoder-only models to enhance their long-context capabilities.
+In this study, we demonstrated that standard NMT systems can be \textit{efficiently retrofitted} with relative positional embeddings such as \ROPE and \alibi, enabling them to handle longer contexts.
+Moreover, we showed that this retrofitting can be achieved through parameter-efficient fine-tuning using minimal document-level data, even across a few languages, with evidence of cross-lingual transfer.
+Although our experiments focused on the machine translation (MT) task, we believe that this approach can generalize to other encoder-decoder and encoder-only models, potentially improving their long-context capabilities in a wide range of applications.